daviddarnes/daviddarnes.github.io/pages/experiments.md

 # Experiments

-To be collated, see my [current experiments](http://david.darn.es/experiments/).
+In the process of being transferred from my [current site](http://david.darn.es/experiments/).